sebno/capstone/capstone_proposal.md

 train.zip - a folder containing the training images

+test.zip - a folder containing the test images to predict the whale Id

 train.csv - maps the training Image to the appropriate whale Id.
 Whales that are not predicted to have a label identified in the training data should be labeled as new_whale.

-test.zip - a folder containing the test images to predict the whale Id
+  - Image : image file name
+  - Id    : whale's label

 These datasets were provided on Kaggle competition website.
 The whale images were provided by Happywhale that is a platform that uses image process algorithms to let anyone to submit their whale photo.